Find Affordable College Courses

 Pittsburgh, PA

 Carnegie Mellon University came in at #9 in this year’s edition of the Best Value General Architecture Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Carnegie Mellon is a fairly large private not-for-profit school located in the city of Pittsburgh.
+Carnegie Mellon is a large private not-for-profit school located in the large city of Pittsburgh.

 Read full report on General Architecture at Carnegie Mellon University